 My Dad, Walt/WA7WOX(SK) started me in Ham Radio and I got my novice as WN7BAD in 1954 followed by W7BAD and KL7GBN.
 My novice station was/is an HeathKit AT-1 and National NC-98 which you can see in left of the picture.

 In the picture is my assistant op, Sir Winston of Turnagain, a Tibetan Spaniel SPCA rescue.

 I particularly like the HF-digital and CW operating.Occasionally I still use my first station, at the left, of an AT-1 and NC-98.
 My contemporary station is an Elecraft K3 for my primary digital(PSK31) and CW operation and occasional SSB operation.
-My main amplifiers is an Ameritron's AL-80B.
+My main amplifier is an Ameritron's AL-80B.
 I also have a Elecraft KX3 and KXPA 100W Amplifier which can drive my ALS-500M amplifier when needed.
-I use this back up station for wilderness kayaking camping, emergencies and when at my daughters home in the Yakima area.
+I use this back up station for wilderness kayaking camping, emergencies and when at Zillah.
 (I love everything about Elecraft.)

 My wife Susan, Winston and I live on a few acres on Turnagain Arm on a bluff 200 feet above high tide on the shore of the North Pacific Ocean near the junction of Cook Inlet and Turnagain Arm.
 We always have lots of moose around the house and even sometimes get to see the Beluga Whales go by.